cocoball200/cocoball200/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Javascript, Python, React and so on.
+- 🌱 I’m currently learning Javascript, React and so on.

 <!--